 All wages taken from the Canada Job Bank

-International students will need to submit proof of English language proficiency by meeting one of the following requirements.
+Grade 12 or Mature Student Status (19 years of age or more).
+Students will need to submit a proof of English Language Competency by any one of the following options:

 30 Weeks (Full-Time), 43 Weeks (Part-Time)

 |Course #||Title of Course/Work Experience Component||# of Hours|

 |EA100||Interpersonal Communication and Teamwork||25|